port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/cloud-cost/opencost/aws.md

             amortizedCost: .amortizedCost.cost
 ```

-:::note
+:::note Service selector

 The `.selector.filter.service` field is **required**, and represents the AWS service type (AWS Namespace) we want to ingest.

 We use the `.properties.providerID` field to get the ARN of the AWS resource.
 Some AWS resources do not have a full ARN as their ID and are ingested as regular IDs.

-For example, an entity which represents an EC2 instance will be ingested to Port with a `i-abc123abc123ab` as it's identifier.
+For example, an entity which represents an EC2 instance will be ingested to Port with `i-abc123abc123ab` as its identifier.

 :::